 It was a system that proved hypnotic.
 This was a midfield that was so all-encompassing that today people struggle to recall the names of France’s nominal strikers at that tournament.
 It had nothing to do with their strikers; it instead had everything to do with the Carré Magique.

-The Euros of 1984 was the epicentre.
-1982 was too soon, 1986 was too late, but 1984 was an oasis of perfection for French football.
+The Euros of 1984 were the epicentre: 1982 was too soon, 1986 was too late, but 1984 was an oasis of perfection for French football.
 No matter what new highs have passed for France since Euro 84, nothing has quite matched the fluidity of that remarkable summer for them.

 It’s no coincidence that each and every member of the Carré Magique has gone on to careers in coaching.
 While Platini may have cashed his coaching aspirations in early to undertake a controversial political football career instead, he was the man at the helm of the national team as they returned to the major international stage at Euro 92 after the desolation of failing to reach either Euro 88 or Italia 90.
 They were the first steps on a path that led to World Cup and further European glory in under a decade.

 Each member of the Carré Magique has remained in the spotlight.
-As Platini deals with the devastating blows to his career, Giresse, Tigana and Fernández continue to dip in and out of coaching roles in various outposts around the world, occasionally pausing to offer sometimes controversial opinions about the merits of the current guardians of the French national side.
-Indeed, Patrice Evra has locked horns with Fernández just recently.
+As Platini deals with the devastating blows to his career, Giresse, Tigana and Fernández continue to dip in and out of coaching roles in various outposts around the world, occasionally pausing to offer sometimes controversial opinions about the merits of the current guardians of the national side.

-The spirit and the fight still burns brightly for the Carré Magique and they are sure to have much to say when Euro 2016 draws into view.
+The spirit and the fight still burns brightly for the Carré Magique, though, and they are sure to have much to say when Euro 2020 draws into view.
 Despite their outspoken nature since retiring, fans of French football and the game in the 1980s will remember the brilliance of the Magic Square as one of the best midfield quartets the game has ever seen.